Adri-El/task_manager_client/README.md

 ## Online access
 You can access the app online by using this link: https://task-manager-client-dmuv.onrender.com

+You can also access the git repo via this link: https://github.com/Adri-El/task_manager_client.git

 ## Features
 - User-friendly interface for managing tasks
 - Create new tasks